NCAS-CMS/cf-python/docs/source/tutorial.rst

 **Visualisation**
 -----------------

-Powerful and flexible visualisations of field constructs are available with the `cfplot` package (that needs to be installed separately to cf, see http://ajheaps.github.io/cf-plot for details).
+Powerful, flexible, and user-friendly visualisations of field constructs are available with the `cf-plot` package (that needs to be installed separately to cf, see http://ajheaps.github.io/cf-plot for details).

 .. figure:: images/cfplot_example.png

-   *Example output of cfplot displaying a cf field construct.*
+   *Example output of cf-plot displaying a cf field construct.*

 See the `cfplot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range